mvsujith/virtual-lab/Trade.md

 1) Executive Summary
 Manual traders love context density and speed, often using 4–8 physical screens to watch charts, options, scanners, and news.
 I built a browser‑based “Multi‑Screen Workspace” so traders can compose an 6–8 panel layout (ultrawide + secondary screens), each with an independent chart or data view, and interact with charts directly.

-This aligns with Nubra’s “Trade Instantly from Charts” and “Complete Options Suite” positioning by:
+This aligns with Trading’s “Trade Instantly from Charts” and “Complete Options Suite” positioning by:
 - Concentrating critical views together (chart + option chain + scanners + baskets) without tabbing
 - Preserving muscle memory via fixed transforms and deterministic layout
 - Low friction to adopt: no device changes, just a web link

 ---

-2) UI/UX Suggestions for Nubra
+2) UI/UX Suggestions for Trading
 These are focused, low‑risk improvements that reinforce speed, clarity, and conversion.

 A. Home & Onboarding